ec-europa/eubfr-data-lake/tools/parsers/csv/README.md

 ### Add sample file

 Add the file you want to test in the root of this package.

-Change the variable `file` in `/src/events/onParseCSV.js`.
+Change the variable `FILE` in the `serverless.yml` configuration.

 ### Update your transform function